B1.4 Estimate the number of objects in collections of up to 50, and verify their estimates by counting.

 Ask students to estimate the number of students in the class.

-Check the estimates by counting.
+Check the estimations by counting.

 Group students into pairs and ask them to create a poster.

 Circulate among the students and ask them to explain their approach and reasoning.
+After the posters have been completed, ask students to post them on the board.

 Ask students the following questions:

-• What is similar about the posters?
+- What is similar about the posters?
 What is different?

-• What does the number 24 represent?
+- What does the number 24 represent?
 (Point out the link between the number 24 and the stars: cardinality of a number.)

 Activity 2: Counting Strategies

-Provide opportunities for students to play games that promote counting strategies; for example, games that involve moving tokens along a line or path and keeping track of counts as you move forward or backward.
+Provide opportunities for students to play games that promote counting strategies; for example, games that involve moving tokens along a line or path and keeping track of counts as moving forward or backward.
 These games should include numbers in the tens whenever possible; for example, games that use two-digit numbers on a hundreds mat.

 Provide opportunities for students to use a variety of counting strategies.